PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Why Symfony 2 and not 3?

-In effect, PrestaShop 1.7 should be able to work with Symfony 3, but for now we're targeting the current LTS of Symfony 2, version 2.8.
-We may target version 3 in a later version.
+In effect, PrestaShop 1.7 should be able to work with Symfony 3, but for now we're targeting the current LTS of Symfony 2, version 2.8.6.
+We may target version 3 in a later version of PrestaShop.

 ## Theming changes

-### Are the planned changes to the theme system going to break everything?
+### Are the changes to the theme system going to break everything that existed in v1.6?

 To be honest, yes.
 It’s a necessary evil.
 We have specific plans related to the Starter Theme (read below), and we do not want to sacrifice good software design in favor of backward compatibility.